johnlam90/aws-multi-eni-controller/README.md

 The diagram shows the flow from NodeENI creation through ENI creation, attachment, configuration, and eventual cleanup when the NodeENI is deleted or updated.

+For a code-based version of this diagram (using Mermaid.js), see [ENI Lifecycle Diagram](docs/diagrams/eni-lifecycle.md).

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.